hikeventures/hikeventures.github.io/_posts/best/2015-06-11-best-backpack-for-packrafting.markdown

 ---
 In this article I would like to present the best backpacks with are available for packrafting.
 Having used the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html)  for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.
 Gernerally, speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
-The links on this site contain affiliate links and the backpacks below would be our choice if we were to buy a new backpack.
+The links on this site contain affiliate links.

 ---